Darian Shimy

 Choose Player Incentives

 • Incentives motivate players to register for your Hoop-A-Thon and collect pledges.
-Each player should have a specific fundraising goal-usually between $200-$400.
+Each player should have a specific fundraising goal, usually between $200 and $400.

 • It’s better to offer incentives to the class or group that makes the most baskets collectively than to individual players, as this is a more cost-effective way to motivate groups and can also discourage unhealthy competition.
 Try an ice cream social or a pizza party for the best results.